 That’s mostly because Facebook boasts a broad range of ad formats for you to choose from.
 There’s no limit as to how you can employ your creativity around this and come up with the perfect ad for targeting your ideal audience.

 Facebook Is Always Adding New Features to Its Ad Platform

 Every month, Facebook releases a series of new features that it adds to its platform to improve the ad experience of both advertisers and users.
 That pretty much explains why the platform has been able to sustain growth for far too long.
-It’s always improving their ad system by providing it with more value.
+It’s always improving its ad system by providing it with more value.

 You’ve probably seen some of these changes.
-For instance, they recently added new carousel ads to their Instagram stories, which allow users to create more dynamic ads.
+For instance, they recently added new carousel ads to their Instagram Stories, which allow users to create more dynamic ads.
 With every update they release, the Facebook ad platform continues to grow and become even more powerful and a lot easier to use.